-Offshore energy activities pose considerable risk to the environment as demonstrated by Deepwater Horizon and Exxon-Valdez oil spills.
+Offshore energy activities can pose significant risk to the environment as demonstrated by Deepwater Horizon and many other historic oil spills.
 These spills can kill marine mammals and fish and contaminate their food supply for extended periods of time.
-Determining the transport and fate of spilled oil, and assessing the environmental impacts that might occur because of a spill is a pressing need.
+Determining the transport and fate of spilled oil and/or oil spill responsiveness planning is a pressing need.

 Submerged aquatic vegetation (SAV) are marine, estuarine, and riverine angiosperms, and macrophytes.
 These are grasses that grow to the surface of shallow water and only emerge from the surface at low tide.
 They serve vital ecosystem services in the shallow waters by providing refuge for small fish and shellfish from larger predators.

 The US EPA describes nutrient pollution as “one of America’s most widespread, costly and challenging environmental problems.”
 This issue is of significant concern world-wide, with considerable resources now being committed in Asia and Europe to study eutrophication in streams, rivers, lakes, bays and coastal waters and related economic, environmental and human health issues.